 (c) A component may exclude information from records made available to the public pursuant to paragraphs (a)(1), (a)(2) and (a)(3) of this section where release of such information would constitute a clearly unwarranted invasion of privacy and may also exclude identifying details from records made available to the public pursuant to paragraph (a)(4) of this section when disclosure would be harmful to an interest protected by an exemption.
 When making a deletion for such purposes, the component will explain the reason for the deletion.
 Also, a component will describe the extent of the deletion and must, if technically feasible, identify the exact location where the deletion was made.

 (d) Records described in this section are available for examination or copying without the submission of a formal FOIA request.
-All records covered by this section are available through public reading rooms, and, to the extent indicated in this paragraph (d), through the Department's Internet/World Wide-Web site (http://www.dol.gov).
+All records covered by this section are available through public reading rooms, and, to the extent indicated in this paragraph, through the Department's Internet/World Wide Web site [http://www.dol.gov].

 (1) Some components have public reading rooms only in Washington, DC, while other components provide reading rooms in area, district or regional offices throughout the United States.
-A disclosure officer in the appropriate component listed in appendix A to this part should be contacted to find out where the public reading room is located.
-If the appropriate component is unknown, inquiries can be directed to the Office of the Solicitor, Division of Legislation and Legal Counsel, 200 Constitution Avenue, NW., Room N2428, Washington, DC 20210.
+A disclosure officer in the appropriate component listed in Appendix A to this part should be contacted to find out where the public reading room is located.
+If the appropriate component is unknown, inquiries can be directed to the Office of the Solicitor, Division of Management and Administrative Legal Services, 200 Constitution Avenue, NW., Room N-2428, Washington, DC 20210.
 Fees for reproduction of records in public reading rooms are charged consistent with § 70.40.

 Nothing in 5 U.S.C.
 552 or this part requires that any agency or component create a new record in order to respond to a request for records.
-A component must, however, make reasonable efforts to search for records that already exist in electronic form or format, except when such efforts would significantly interfere with the operation of the component's automated information systems.
-The component will determine Start Printed Page 16743what constitutes a reasonable effort on a case-by-case basis.
+A component must, however, make reasonable efforts to search for records that already exist in electronic form or format, except Start Printed Page 30765when such efforts would significantly interfere with the operation of the component's automated information systems.
+The component will determine what constitutes a reasonable effort on a case-by-case basis.